yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-logicprogramming.md

 ### If a then  \\(f(x)\leq 0\\) else  \\(g(x)\leq 0\\)

-Once again, we make a clean representation using additional variables to encode disjoint cases
+Make a clean representation using additional variables to encode two disjoint cases

 $$
 \begin{align}